INTERSECT-SDK/broker-http-proxy/README.md

 the latest versions of the packages.
 You can then run `helm search repo <alias>` to see the charts.

 Available charts:
+- `proxy-http-server`
+- `proxy-http-client`

+The following charts are DEPRECATED and should not be used:
 - `broker-2-http`
 - `http-2-broker`